leonardo-serrano/incident-playbook-simulator_poc/README.md

 - **reports/metrics.json** → aggregated metrics
 - **reports/score.json** → success metrics and per-scenario scoring
 - **reports/traces/** → JSONL traces per execution

-If all criteria above are satisfied, the PoC has achieved its Definition of Done ✅.

----

 ## Configurable Decision Policy

 The decision routing and proposed actions are driven by a JSON policy, allowing you to add new scenarios without changing code.